Silversunset01/dbm/tutorials.md

 * `chmod -R a+rwx <bot folder>`- Give the bot folder permission to be read/write and executable
 * `cd <bot folder>` - Change to the bots directory
 * `forever start bot.js` - Start the bot program using "Forever" \(this will keep the bot running and restart it if it crashes\)

+### NODEMON

+`node bot.js` will have to be restarted every time you make changes.
+You can use Nodemon to do this automatically

+1. Install nodemon with `npm i -g nodemon`
+2. Open project directory
+3. Click into the address bar
+4. At the beginning type "cmd" and hit enter (this will open a cmd prompt in this folder)
+5. Type `nodemon --inspect --watch actions --watch data/commands.json --watch data/events.json --watch node_modules --watch js bot.js`